evancz/guide.elm-lang.org/README.md

   - Show you how to make interactive apps with *The Elm Architecture*.
   - Emphasize the principles and patterns that generalize to programming in any language.

-By the end I hope you will not only be able to create great web apps in Elm, but also understand the core ideas that it is built upon.
+By the end I hope you will not only be able to create great web apps in Elm, but also understand the core ideas and patterns that make this process so nice.

+If you are on the fence, I can safely guarantee that if you give Elm a shot, you will end up writing better JavaScript and React code.
+The ideas transfer pretty easily!

 ## Why a *functional* language?